Tea01/AntiqueShop/README.md

-# VTYS Projesi - Antique Shop
+# DBMS Project - Antique Shop
- Antika e-ticaret sistemidir
+ Antika e-commerce system.
+By using pgAdmin4 and C#.